 Brodina and Bacau Nord Blocks (Romania): Raffles Energy SRL, Romgaz (50%)

 The Slovakian Svidnik-Medzilaborce-Snina Blocks, where Romgaz holds a participating interest of 25%, along with the Operator Alpine Oil & Gas plc, having a 50% participating interest and JKX Oil&Gas plc, 25% , as non-operator.

 EX Trident Blocks, the deep -water area of the Black Sea, where Romgaz is a part of a Joint Venture, as non- operator, with a 12,2% participating interest, along with Lukoil Overseas Atash VB (87.8 %).

-Romgaz designs and plans all exploration works based on its own concepts by using modern specialized software, evaluations of the geological area’s prospectivity displaying specific features within the blocks under concession, and these are carried out by specific surface exploration methods for the identification of the areas with hydrocarbon accumulations (prospects), followed by exploration drilling to prove the presence of accumulations.
+Romgaz designs and plans all exploration works based on its own concepts by using modern professional software, assessments of the geological area’s prospectivity displaying specific features within the blocks under concession.
+These are performed by using specific surface exploration methods to identify the areas with hydrocarbon accumulations (prospects), followed by exploration drilling to prove the presence of accumulations.

-The results materialised in reserve replacement ratios, with a highest value of 323% reached in 2012.
+The results materialised in 2012in the highest reserve replacement ratios of 323%.

 The table below shows the evolution of the reserves replacement ratio during 2009-2018:

 Reserves replacement ratio was influenced by the reduced volume of updated commercial fields and by postponing investments in the infrastructure necessary for commissioning production facilities.